 The basement is one of the most vulnerable places in the house when it comes to moisture.
 Because of its position under the ground, it is easy for water to seep in from the surrounding soil and into the basement.

 Once moisture starts getting in, it can cause a lot of problems and damage.
-If not stopped quickly enough, mould will start developing, posing a health hazard to family members.
+If not stopped quickly enough, mold will start developing, posing a health hazard to family members.
 The moisture will also start destroying items such as books and furniture stored in the basement.
 Even more worrying is the fact that excess moisture content will weaken the basement walls and threaten your entire home’s foundation.

 Moisture control should be one of your priorities when remodeling the basement.
 First, make sure that the groundwater outside is being directed away from the basement.
 To achieve this, you may need to grade the yard.
 Also check that gutters and downpipes are not pouring water directly onto the foundation.